x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/non-delivery-reports-in-exchange-online/fix-error-code-5-7-133-in-exchange-online.md

 - To add everyone in your organization to a group's allowed sender's list, you can create a [distribution group](../../recipients-in-exchange-online/manage-distribution-groups/manage-distribution-groups.md) or a [dynamic distribution group](../../recipients-in-exchange-online/manage-dynamic-distribution-groups/manage-dynamic-distribution-groups.md) that contains everyone in your organization.
 After you create this group, you can add it to the group's allowed senders list.

-- The group's allowed senders list is completely different from the organization's allowed senders list for anti-spam that you manage in the EAC at **Protection** \> **Spam filter**.
+- The group's allowed senders list is different from the organization's allowed senders list for anti-spam that you manage in the EAC at **Protection** \> **Spam filter**.

 To configure the group's allowed senders list, open the EAC do the following steps: